 What are the typical agent fees for house sales in Texas?

-Texas agent fees average 5%–6% of the home’s selling price.
-These are split between buyer and seller agents.
-Consult your agent about negotiating these fees.
+In Texas, agent fees are about 5%-6% of the home’s final selling price, split between the buyer’s and seller’s agents.
+It is recommended that you ask your agent about negotiating these fees.

 How do agent fees impact my sale proceeds when selling a home in Texas?